 What to Expect: No-nonsense is the best word to describe this market run by Pike Place Market icon Leila and her daughters.
 Leila has very specific opinions about proper etiquette at Pike Place food stand, and the dozens of handwritten signs will inform you of all of these policies.
 Stay on her good side and you’ll not only taste the best Filipino cuisine in the city, but sometimes get a taste test of exceptional delicacies.

 Why they’re the best: in 2020, Oriental Mart was awarded a James Beard American Classic award (that’s a really big deal).
-Oriental Mart is affordable and delivers a mountain of amazing food that can fit in any budget.
+Oriental Mart is affordable and delivers a mountain of amazing food that can fit any travel budget.

 My order: I always order the chicken adobo here.
 Leila puts an incredible Filipino spin on seasonal vegetables, so it’s worth trying whatever veggie she’s prepared for the day.
 If you’re lucky enough to get there when Lumpia (a sort of Filipino eggroll) is fresh and available, be sure to get one.